aleksispi/aleksispi.github.io/_pages/difficult-future.md

 title: "Collapse and resilience"
 permalink: /difficult-future/
 author_profile: true
-redirect_from:
-  - /resume
 ---

 {% include base_path %}

-This page represents a recurrently updated summary of our socio-environmental-geopolitical predicament.
+The aim of this page represents a recurrently updated summary of our socio-environmental-geopolitical predicament.